MartyC-137/martyc-137.github.io/_posts/2023-01-07-shorten-union-queries.md

     return table(my_results);
 end;
 ```
+Note that this is a simplified example for the purposes of this blog.
 Using similar logic I was able to reduce a 300 line production query to ~40 lines of code!